Scroll down for a transcription of this episode.

 SHUKA KALANTARI: Or walk, or create core memories building sandcastles, and so on.

 YURIA CELIDWEN: As we know, we cannot survive without water.
-So as keepers of the water and water protector, we have captivated the attention of the world from the indigenous movement of Standing Rock, halting pipelines, to demanding clean, safe drinking water,
+So as keepers of the water and water protectors, we have captivated the attention of the world from the indigenous movement of standing rock halting pipelines, to demanding clean, safe drinking water,

 SHUKA KALANTARI: That's Dr. Yuria Celidwen, an indigenous scholar of contemplative studies, and author of the new book, Flourishing Kin: Indigenous Foundations For Collective Well-Being.